chadfreer/cmssw/EMTFAnalyzer/README.md

-# Instructions for running EMTFNTuple code for LCT-Segment matching code:
+# Instructions for LCT-Segment matching code:

 ## To Grab code: